 Ultimately, it’s about hope.
 Doctors at one point gave Dave six months, and he’s alive several years later.
 There are ups and downs, but he keeps going.
 “My attitude is, Do what you gotta do to fix it.
 I don’t give up.”

-PCF is incredibly grateful for the ongoing support from Dave, Rey, and all who are part of the HOPE Motorcycle Rally!
+PCF is incredibly grateful for the ongoing support from Rey and all who are part of the HOPE Motorcycle Rally.
 Their generous contributions are helping to accelerate treatments and cures for prostate cancer.
-Want to join the fun and support a great cause this year?
+Their efforts continue in 2024, in memory of Dave and those who have lost their lives.
 Go to HopeMotorcycleRally.org for more information.